Robert Sklar: Early life and biography

-Sklar was born on December 3, 1936 in New Brunswick, New Jersey.
+Sklar was born on December 3, 1936, in New Brunswick, New Jersey.
 His father was a high school teacher in Highland Park, New Jersey.
 Sklar was 9 years old when his family moved to Long Beach, California, where he went to Long Beach Polytechnic High School and was the editor of the school newspaper.
 Later, at Princeton University, Sklar served as chairman of the editorial board of The Daily Princetonian.
-After receiving his bachelor's degree in 1958, he worked on the rewrite desk in the Associated Press bureau in Newark and as a writer and reporter for the Los Angeles Times before doing graduate study at the University of Bonn on a Fulbright Scholarship from 1959-1960.
+After receiving his bachelor's degree in 1958, he worked on the rewrite desk in the Associated Press bureau in Newark and as a writer and reporter for the Los Angeles Times before doing graduate study at the University of Bonn on a Fulbright Scholarship from 1959 to 1960.

 Sklar received a doctorate from Harvard in 1965.
 His dissertation became the title of his first book, F. Scott Fitzgerald: The Last Laocoon (1967).

 Sklar was married twice and had two children.
 He had an older brother, Marty Sklar, who was the former creative head of Walt Disney Imagineering.
 On July 2, 2011, Sklar died while on vacation in Barcelona, aged 74, from a brain injury sustained in a bicycle accident.